 Cam Neely – President

 Cam founded The Cam Neely Foundation for Cancer Care in 1995 in memory of his parents, Marlene and Michael, who both lost their battles with cancer.
-After having been a family member of a cancer patient, Cam understood firsthand the needs of the family to be close to their loved one while they're being treated for cancer.
+Through this experience Cam understood firsthand the needs of the family to be close to their loved one while they're being treated for cancer.
 The Neely House was built as a respite for those families and patients.
 He found many patient needs are simple, like bright hospital rooms, family waiting spaces and cancer research.
 Cam believes that improving these small things help ease the overwhelming experience of cancer treatment.

 Cam and his wife Paulina have two children, Jack and Ava.

-Danielle LaVoie – Director of Operations & Events
+Danielle LaVoie – Director of Neely House and Cancer Fund Initiatives / Director of Operations and Events

 Amanda started with the Foundation in April 2017 as the Guest Services Coordinator for the Neely House at Tufts Medical Center.
 Amanda is studying for her Bachelor’s in hospitality management and has worked at many luxury resort properties up and down the East Coast.
 Born and raised in Massachusetts, she is passionate about helping others from surrounding communities during time their time of need.